New Jersey Law Requires Form 1095c Filing On Employer-Provided Health Insurance

 The State has no plans to offer filing extensions, so filers must:

 - Send the appropriate 1095 health coverage verification form to each primary enrollee (usually the employee or purchaser of the policy) to whom they provided minimum essential coverage in 2019.
-Deadline for sending to primary enrollees is March 2, 2020.
+The deadline for sending to primary enrollees is March 2, 2020.